Zex0n/django-simple-cms/README.md

 ###The project is under development.
 The present version is not working.

 ### Insert menu in template
-You should set the slug for menu in admin area.
+You should set menu template and the slug for this menu in admin area.
 And then you can insert menu in the template like

     {% include menu.MENU_SLUG.get_template %}